-Managing climate-related risks is an area of growing concern to the life and health insurance industry and there is interest in helping governments build a more resilient Canada.
+Managing climate-related risks is an area of growing concern to our industry and there is interest in helping governments build a more resilient Canada.

 Canadian life and health insurance products routinely last more than 50 years resulting in predictable, long-term, liabilities.
 This makes life insurers ideal partners for long-term infrastructure projects, including public-private partnerships as they can commit to long-term financing.